ciglenecki/eeg-driver-fatigue-detection/README.md

 # Dataset notes

 EEG data:
-- .cnt files were created by a 40-channel Neuroscan amplifier including the EEG data in two states in the process of driving.
+- .cnt files were created by a 40-channel Neuroscan amplifier including the EEG data in two driving_states in the process of driving.

 Entropy data:
 - four entropies of twelve healthy subjects for driver fatigue detection